fluent/fluent-bit-docs/installation/windows.md

 ### Compilation

-Open the start menu on Windows and type "Developer Command Prompt".
+Open the start menu on Windows and type "Command Prompt for VS".
+From the result list select the one  that corresponds to your target system ( x86 or x64).

+> **Note:** Check that  the  installed OpenSSL library files  match the selected target.
+You can check the library files by using the **dumpbin** command with the  **/headers** option .

 Clone the source code of Fluent Bit.